 “A new born baby has only three demands: warmth in the arms of his mother, food from her breasts and security in the knowledge of her presence.
 Breastfeeding satisfies all three” – Anonymous.

 After going through labor and delivery, the next step for new mothers is adjusting to breast feeding.
 With respect to our traditional and cultural values, most of us do not step away from breastfeeding unless required by a medical condition.
 But with changing times and preferences of people, devotion to career/work and determination to get back to pre-pregnancy figure, mothers are adopting powdered infant milk as a substitute to breast feeding.
-Some infants can also have certain medical conditions which makes it necessary to record how much milk are they drinking and formula milk helps keep exact measurement.
+Some infants can also have certain medical conditions which makes it necessary to record how much milk they are drinking and formula milk helps keep exact measurement.
 Moreover, formula fed baby can have intimate relations with other members of the family as well, especially if the mother is not keeping good health.

 What Is Powdered Or Formula Milk?

 Essentially, powdered milk or formula is a substitute for breast milk.
 Not all women are able to produce breast milk enough to satiate their little ones.
-Some might have undergone serious breast operations and encounter certain predicaments while breast feeding whereas some are packed up in the busy world and do not have time to breast feed.
+Some might have undergone serious breast operations and encounter certain predicaments while breast feeding, whereas some are packed up in the busy world and do not have time to breast feed.
 Some babies, owing to certain medical conditions may also be fed formula milk.
 However, we cannot ignore the fact that breastmilk is the ideal food for a baby, and powdered milk is, in the end, an artificially manufactured food that goes against nature.

 How Is Formula Milk Prepared?